ProFL: Performative Robust Optimal Federated Learning: System Model

 In realistic FL systems, each client's data distribution $D_i(\theta)$ is unknown, and the training data may be noisy, corrupted, or maliciously manipulated.
+In this work, we consider a general contamination model based on Huber's $\epsilon$-contamination framework~\cite{huber1992robust}, which serves as a foundation for robust statistical analysis in the presence of outliers and data corruption.
+This model assumes that besides the data distribution we aim to learn, a small proportion of samples can come from an arbitrary distribution.
+This contamination framework is crucial for creating machine learning algorithms robust to outliers, thereby ensuring more reliable analysis in practical scenarios where data imperfections are common.
+Huber's model has been fundamental in the field of robust statistics, influencing a wide range of applications and subsequent research.
 To account for this, we assume each client $i$ has a fraction $\epsilon_i \in [0, 1]$ of data samples drawn from another \textit{fixed but arbitrary} distribution $Q_i$.
 Thus, the data acquired from client $i$ follows a mixture distribution ${Z}_i\sim P_i(\theta) = (1-\epsilon_i)D_i(\theta) + \epsilon_i Q_i$.
 We term $Q_i$ data ``contamination''.